 Things to do in Ballina

-With 25km of cycle paths around town, explore the blue-water Richmond River and coastline on two wheels hired from Transition Cycles or The Bicycle Emporium.
-There’s also plenty of bushwalking available close to Ballina at the national parks of Broadwater and Bundjalong.
+With 25km of cycle paths around town, explore the blue-water Richmond River and coastline on two wheels hired from Transition Cycles, Sunrise Cycles or The Bicycle Emporium.
+There’s also plenty of coastal walks between Ballina and Lennox Head, and bushwalking available nearby at Nightcap National Park.

-You can get out on the water with Kayak Ballina Tours.
-The only licensed operator running tours on the Richmond River, they offer morning and sunset tours.
+You can get out on the water with Out of the Blue Adventures, who run tours along the Richmond River, as well as ocean cruises and whale-watching cruises.
 During whale-watching season, Ballina’s coastline is custom-made for spotting migrating whales.

 Art and culture

 Ballina is home to a thriving arts scene.
 Visit the Northern Rivers Community Gallery, a regional cultural hub for local artists to connect with audiences over four exhibition spaces in a stunning 90-year-old building.
 Check out the events calendar for festivals and markets, including the Ballina Fine Food and Wine Festival.

 Get your hands dirty in a workshop with a local artist.
 Brooke Clunie is a potter who can help you create your own unique piece at Red Door Studio.
 If you fancy yourself as a painter, book a session with Kim Michelle Toft at her Sea Silks Gallery and create a vibrant marine-themed work.

 You can investigate the maritime history of the region at the Ballina Naval and Maritime Museum or learn about life at the turn of the century at the Crawford House Museum in a restored Federation home in Alstonville, a former farming town.